MBANS8A1/Income_and_Expenses_Application/README.md

    As with the income screen you cans scroll down and view the rows of different expenses along with the day and month they were received on the app.
 By clicking on a particular expense you will taken to the        "Add Transaction" screen, where you can update the expense if you wish.

+  ### Add Transaction Screen.
+    How it can be reached: